int8/LogisticRegression/README.md

 # LogisticRegression
 Julia implementation of Logistic Regression.
-It involves optimization of log-likelihood function using gradient descen method, basic evaluation metrics such as AUC has been implemented too.
+It involves optimization of log-likelihood function using gradient descent method, basic evaluation metrics such as AUC has been implemented too.

 To run basic example try: